News and knowhow for farmers

 It can be prepared as compost tea or drenched as foliar fertiliser.
 Comfrey can also be added in compost where it also acts as a composting accelerator.

-Some trials have shown that use of comfrey fertiliser increased potato yields more than manure, compost and some artificial fertilisers.
+Some trials have shown that the use of comfrey fertiliser increased potato yields more than manure, compost and some artificial fertilisers.

 It also naturally regenerates the soil by extracting often unreachable primary nutrients and trace minerals from deep in the soil through its long roots that can burrow up to two meters deep.